Friday, May 27, 2011

 Nature Fun for Kids: Create the Box, then Think Outside It

 Last week at Nature Club, I taught the kids the how to fold a square piece of paper into a little box.
-We counted the number of triangles, squares, quadrilaterals, rectangles, and trapezoids there were each time we did another step of the process.
-Before we opened up our origami boxes, I had them color the edges, pointing out the ones that would show once we done all of the proper folds.
+We counted the number of triangles, squares, quadrilaterals, rectangles, and trapezoids each time we did another step of the process.
+Before we opened up our origami boxes, I had them color the edges, pointing out the ones that would show once we completed all of the proper folds.

 I was about 11 or 12 when I first learned how to fold this origami box, and it’s the one thing I remember how to fold without looking at instructions.
 I knew the exercise would be a hit since the boys in Nature Club had often begun folding any leftover pieces of paper to make airplanes, some which were much more aerodynamically sound than others.